RogueTensor/bitagent_subnet/README.md

 Q: What about model copying?\
 A: https://discord.com/channels/799672011265015819/1194736998250975332/1302870011362279514

-Q: My model is not being evaluated OFFLINE and is receiving a score of 0.\
+Q: My model is not being evaluated OFFLINE for FINETUNED SUBMISSION and is receiving a score of 0.\
 A: There are a few things to check:
 - Is your model licensed under the apache-2.0 license?
 - Is your model size less than 10B parameters?
 We are looking for 8B params or less models.